Chrysler World Headquarters and Technology Center: History

-Planning for the Chrysler Technology Center began in 1984, and construction started in the fall of 1986.
+The idea for the Chrysler Technology Center was credit to Jack Gleason of Facilities, who started a small team to explore the idea in 1982.
+The team was formally established in 1984, a set of formal guidelines, specifications, and program desires written in June 1985, and construction started in the fall of 1986.
 The facility was largely complete upon its dedication on October 15, 1991, and it reached full occupancy in 1993.
 During construction, a new exit with direct access to the complex was added to I-75.

-On September 9, 1992, Chrysler announced that they would move their headquarters from the Highland Park complex to a new building at the Technology Center.
+On September 9, 1992, Chrysler announced that they would move their headquarters from the Highland Park complex to a new office tower at the Technology Center.
 Ground was broken on the 15-floor expansion in 1993, and it was completed in 1996.
-The tower, designed by SmithGroup, features a massive 35-foot-tall window at the top shaped like the company's Pentastar logo.
-At 249 feet tall, it is the tallest building in the city of Auburn Hills.
-The company's North American operations have been based in the tower since it was completed in 1996, including the entire DaimlerChrysler and Fiat Chrysler eras.

 The Walter P. Chrysler Museum, opened in October 1999, was also located on the CTC campus.
 The museum closed in 2012.
 It reopened, with reduced hours, in 2016, and closed permanently in December that year.
 Chrysler then converted the museum building to office space, and it currently houses the US headquarters of Maserati and Alfa Romeo.
-Most of the vehicles from the museum were moved to an FCA facility in Detroit, but have not been on public display since.
+Most of the vehicles from the museum were moved to an FCA facility in Detroit formerly used as a factory for the production of the Dodge Viper, but have not been on public display since.

-Since the mid-2000s, Chrysler has regularly wrapped the west side of the tower with large advertisements for the company's vehicles, visible to motorists passing the complex on I-75.
+Since the mid-2000s, Chrysler has regularly wrapped the west side of the tower with large advertisements for the company's vehicles, visible to motorists passing the complex on Interstate 75.

 Stellantis also maintains offices at the historic Chrysler House in downtown Detroit.

 Design

 CRSS Architects designed the Chrysler World Headquarters and Technology Center in a cross-axial formation where its elongated atrium topped concourses converge with an octagonal radiant skylight at its center.

+A team including noted project leader Chris Theodore used the cross-axial formation to reinforce the company’s cross-functional team approach as the CTC was being built; they arranged for each car’s engineers and designers to be in one place while still keeping functional units as intact as possible.

+The tower, designed by SmithGroup, features a massive 35 foot tall window at the top shaped like the company's five-pointed Pentastar logo.
 The rounded-off exterior corners of the tower are meant to evoke a polished car body.
+At 249 feet tall, it is the tallest building in the city of Auburn Hills.